Tiberriver256/mcp-server-systems-thinking/PRD.md

 ### In‑scope (MVP)

-- One MCP Tool: `systems_thinking_writer` (PUT/POST full JSON each time)
+- One MCP Tool: `systems_thinking_writer` (PUT/POST partial or full JSON)
-- Validation & gap detection (hard structural checks)
+- Validation & gap detection on submitted fields (not the whole document)
-- Atomic persistence of latest document (in‑memory → Postgres JSONB)
+- Atomic merge of valid fields into the persisted document (in‑memory → Postgres JSONB)
 - HTTP streaming transport (FastMCP default)
 - Basic observability (request logs, health endpoint)